Anthony-Nolan/Atlas/README_ManualTesting.md

   - Web API project for manual verification of the Match Prediction Algorithm (MPA).
   - Verification involves generating a harness of simulated patients and donors, running it through search requests, and collating the final results to determine the accuracy of match probabilities.
+  - Includes minimal suite of unit tests, with sufficient coverage only to ensure the reliability of the generated data.